Zipfian-Science/natural-selection/docs/source/ga.rst

 Genes encapsulate at core the key-value of a problem being optimised.
 They contain further attributes to set constraints and facilitate randomisation.
 Genes can further be initialised with custom ``gene_properties`` used by custom ``randomise_function``.

+Under ``natural_selection.genetic_algorithms.utils.random_functions`` a few useful gene randomisation functions can be found for easy use.
+See :ref:`Gene Random functions` for more.

 .. code-block:: python

    from natural_selection.genetic_algorithms import Gene